asunapg/scarval/docs/How-to-deploy.md

 [remote]: https://github.com/spf13/viper#remote-keyvalue-store-support

-## Set up a cron job that runs Chaos Monkey daily schedule
+## Set up a cron job that runs scarval daily schedule

 ### Create /apps/chaosmonkey/chaosmonkey-schedule.sh

 For the remainder if the docs, we assume you have copied the chaosmonkey binary to `/apps/chaosmonkey`, and will create the scripts described below there as well.
-However, Chaos Monkey makes no explicit assumptions about the location of these files.
+However, scarval makes no explicit assumptions about the location of these files.